 - The SANS provides the privilege of trail access without any guarantee of service or quality.

-- Operators and passengers will not consume alcohol prior to or while using the trails.
+- Operators and passengers will not consume alcohol and/or drugs prior to or while using the trails.

 - Operators and passengers will be prudent and responsible and shall ensure that snowmobiles are operated with appropriate care and control at all times.